Anerkiki/pokemon-island-resort/README.md

 ---

-- **Success/Thank You Page** feauturing:
+**Success/Thank You Page** – Confirms successful form submission with a friendly thank you message and offers links to explore more of the site.

+Feauturing:
 - A large bubble **Page Title** saying 'Thank You' which disappears and is instead incorporated into the navbar on smaller (mobile) devices.
 - A message of gratitude to the customer, including links to other places on the website that they can look at.
 - An image of all of the Trainers/Team

   **Success Page** mockups:
 ![Mockups of Success Page on various screen sizes](assets/images/readme/mockups/mockups-success-page.png)

 ---

-- **404 Page** featuring:
+**404 Page** - A custom error page with a playful message and links to help users return to the main sections of the site.

+Featuring:
 - Links back to different pages in a fun paragraph of text.

 ![Mockups of 404 Page on various screen sizes](assets/images/readme/mockups/mockups-404-page.png)